jeff-adkisson/swe-3313-fall-2025/project/details-technical-design.md

 Once your work is complete, add a section called Technical Design to your project's main README.md file that links to your technical design documentation.

+Create your presentation video using Loom.
+Share the link to your Loom video in your GitHub repo.
+Make sure the link is public.

 ### Grading Rubric

 #### Component Percentages